alinagw/unity-3D-visualizer/README.md

 #### Scripting

 As I mentioned earlier, Javascript is not a typed language.
 I have used Typescript in the past, but I use JS at my job.
 It's been some time since I've coded in a typed language, so I definitely ran into trouble with figuring out what types to use in C#.
 I learned about generic typing using `T`, but there were cases where that didn't work for me (e.g. accessing a property that `T` doesn't have even though the type I'm using does, casting `T`, etc.).
-I tried to use generic typing wherever  could, but in some places I used the all-inclusive `dynamic` and `var` types.
-I would want to avoid these and learn better C# typing practices in the future.
+I want to learn better C# typing practices in the future.

----
+#### Platforms

+Building for iOS proved way more difficult than expected.
+I thought it would be an easy port over to iOS, but I ended up with several Null Exception errors that I couldn't figure out initially.
+I built the app again as a development build to get more detailed error messages.
+After some Google searching, I discovered that building for iOS doesn't support use of the `dynamic` type.
+I had used the all-inclusive `dynamic` type in a few places where I had some trouble with typing, but I was forced to fix it since it wasn't compatible with iOS.
+I dove deeper into typing again and managed to make use of generics more!

 ## Future Considerations